adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 * iTerm2 on MacOS, using `tmux` as a window/panel manager.
 * `neovim` as my version of `vim` for writing code.
 * `hasktags` to "jump to definition" with `vim` shortcuts.
-Not perfect with `OverladedLabels` and a large codebase, but good enough!
+Not perfect with `OverladedLabels` and a large code base, but good enough!
 * `hoogle` command line utility to search for function types or package sources.
 * [Hackage](https://hackage.haskell.org/) online to browse docs. (press 's' on a package page to open a search prompt).
-* A variety of tools using `fzf` for searching within and for files, and browsings git diffs and commits.
+* A variety of tools using `fzf` for searching within and for files, and browsing git diffs and commits.
 * [Serokell's Regex Hackage Search](https://hackage-search.serokell.io/) which just came out, but something I think could be very useful for arbitrary searches over Hackage!
 * `ghcid` is pretty amazing, and I'm not sure how I wrote Haskell without it!
 It gives fast incremental recompilation, and can be configured to run a test suite or bash command on completion.

-The haskell development environment is getting better all the time, and although I've set up Haskell Language Server a few times for small side projects, I haven't taken the time to try it on a larger codebase, despite the extremely helpful project devs!
+The haskell development environment is getting better all the time, and although I've set up Haskell Language Server a few times for small side projects, I haven't taken the time to try it on a larger code base, despite the extremely helpful project devs!

-The room for growth here would be to consolidate the different search interfaces (hackage, regex on hackage, local search, jump to definition, et cetera), to create a utility that jumps to definition or docs given what's in scope for a given module or even project.
+My ideal tool, would be something that consolidates the different search interfaces (hackage, regex on hackage, local search, jump to definition, et cetera), to create a utility that jumps to definition or docs given what's in scope for a given module or even project.

 ## The Year In Readings